 - Working towards getting your writing to a standard that clients and editors will be happy with – and you haven’t had a lot of experience in the consumer health writing field

-- Struggle to write clearly about health, science and medicine – and would like support and feedback to help you enhance your writing skills
+- Struggling to write clearly about health, science and medicine – and would like support and feedback to help you enhance your writing skills

-- Need to know how to write clear, easy-to-understand health content for your readers – and would love to help create better health outcomes for your readers and patients
+- Needing to know how to write clear, easy-to-understand health content for your readers – and would love to help create better health outcomes for your readers and patients

-- Feel you could – and should – be getting better results from your writing – and, you wish you had more confidence in your writing abilities
+- Feeling you could – and should – be getting better results from your writing – and, you wish you had more confidence in your writing abilities

 The course is excellent and I highly recommend it